-This message has been issued by authority of the Board of County Commissioners Additional information may be obtained from:
+This message has been issued by authoronal information may be obtained from he Board c of County Commissioners.

 Date/Time of issue:

 Issued by:

 MEDIA RELEASE F: All Clear

 Notification required by an existing City/County protocol has determined that the emergency conditions at have ended.
 It is now safe to return to your residence and/or business.
 Repeatingthe emergency conditions in the area of have now ended.
 You may return home and resume normal activities.
 There is no longer any threat to persons in the area.
 If you need additional information, you may contact NOTE TO CORRESPONDENTS: This message has been issued by authority of the Board of County Commissioners.
 Additional information may be obtained from: Date/Time of issue: Issued by: